internet-sicherheit/eco-blockchain-governance/technical/0008-used-consensus-algorithm/README.md

 Consensus procedures are a crucial element of any blockchain network as they ensure that certain integrity and security guarantees of these decentralized systems are maintained.

 ## Specification
-The following consensus algorithms are available:
+It is recommended to use the following concepts for consensus algorithms:

 * Proof of Work
 * Proof of stake
 * Proof of authority (PoA)
 * Proof of Importance
-* Practical Byzantine Fault Tolerance (PBFT)
+* Proof of Elapsed Time (PoET)

+For an implementation it is recommended to use the Practical Byzantine Fault Tolerance (PBFT) consensus algorithm.
+This is used by Hyperledger Fabric, among others.
+PBFT is therefore best suited for permission-based blockchains

+However, this must be evaluated in detail and adapted to the respective situation.

 ## Examples & Best Practices